Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/UI Customisation.md

 ---
 # UI Customisation

-Stirling PDF allows straightforward customisation of the application name to make Stirling-PDF your own These are
+Stirling PDF allows straightforward customization of the application name to make Stirling-PDF your own These are
-- ``appName`` This defines the visable application name showed in the window name and navbar if navbar is not defined seperatly
+- ``appName`` This defines the visible application name showed in the window name and navbar if navbar is not defined separately
 - ``homeDescription`` The description to be displayed on the homepage under the navbar that first greets the user
 - ``appNameNavbar`` The app name to be shown within to navbar for all pages